Azure/acr/docs/preview/abac-repo-permissions/README.md

 ms.service: container-registry
 ---

-# Access-Based Access Control for Azure Container Registry Repository Permissions (Private Preview)
+# Attribute-Based Access Control for Azure Container Registry Repository Permissions (Private Preview)

 > [!IMPORTANT]
-> The Azure Container Registry (ACR) Access-Based Access Control (ABAC) Repository Permissions feature is currently in private preview.
+> The Azure Container Registry (ACR) Attribute-Based Access Control (ABAC) Repository Permissions feature is currently in private preview.
 As a private preview feature, we encourage users to explore its capabilities in a non-production environment, and avoid production workloads.

 Azure attribute-based access control (Azure ABAC) enables you to scope permissions within your registry by scoping roles to specific repositories.
 This approach enhances your security by allowing permissions for particular repositories, rather than the entire registry.
 This approach strengthens the security posture of your container registry by limiting access, thereby reducing the risk of unauthorized access or data breaches.